O Casarão

 O Casarão is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 7 June 1976 and ended on 10 December 1976, with a total of 168 episodes.
-It's the seventeenth "novela das oito" to be aired on the timeslot.
+It was the seventeenth "novela das oito" to be aired on the timeslot.
 It is created and written by Lauro César Muniz and directed by Daniel Filho and Jardel Mello.